AtzoriMarco/OF2025_Erlangen/Notes.md

 blockMesh | tee log.blockMesh
 icoFoam | tee log.icoFoam
 ```
 note that *icoFoam* is a legacy solver for the incompressible Navier-Stokes equations, we will focus on the new structure of the code.
+What is the meaning of *tee*?

 * Information on the grid can be obtained with:
 ```